 The manifesto should be a more detailed statement (max 500 words) outlining what your aims are and why people should vote for you.
 Try to be realistic with your manifesto promises, as you may be held to account if you are unable to deliver on your promises.
 It would be a good idea to research the Union and its activities before writing your manifesto.
 You'll almost certainly want to check our Strategy.

 You therefore have a combined word count of 525 words,

-You will also need to upload a clear passport style photo of yourself too, so our members can put a name to a face.
+You will also need to upload a clear passport style photo of yourself to upload, so our members can put a name to a face.
 The ideal size for this is 320px high by 280px wide, although the site will stretch any image to fit.

-This is the first day that you can confirm your nomination.
-It is good to have an idea at this time of what position you want to stand for; we urge you in the strongest terms to speak to any member of the current Student Officer team to find out more about each role.
-All current officers are available during this time to talk about their roles or to answer any questions.
+This is the period in which you can confirm your nomination.
+It is good to have an idea at this time of what position you want to stand for; we urge you in the strongest terms to speak to any member of the current Executive Officer team to find out more about each role.
+All current officers are available to be contacted during this time to talk about their roles or to answer any questions.